SpikingNetwork/TrainSpikingNet.jl/README.md

   the default is "src/genStaticWeights-erdos-renyi.jl".
 This is only used if K > 0.

-  * `genFfwdRate()` specifies the spike thresholds for the feed-forward neurons.
-The default is "src/genFfwdRate-ornstein-uhlenbeck.jl".
-This is only used if Lffwd > 0.
+  * `genRateX()` specifies the spike thresholds for the feed-forward neurons.
+  The default is "src/genRateX-ornstein-uhlenbeck.jl".
+This is only used if LX > 0.

-  * `genStim()` specifies the external input applied to each neuron.
+  * `genXStim()` specifies the external input applied to each neuron.
-  The default is "src/genStim-ornstein-uhlenbeck.jl"
+  The default is "src/genXStim-ornstein-uhlenbeck.jl"

-  * `genTarget()` specifies the desired synaptic currents to learn.
+  * `genUTarget()` specifies the desired synaptic currents to learn.
-  The default is "src/genTarget-sinusoids.jl".
+  The default is "src/genUTarget-sinusoids.jl".
 This is only used if a file with the targets is not supplied on the command line to `init.jl`.

 For example, the "genStaticWeights_file" and "genStaticWeights_args"